Saareem/gis-e4030-abm/README.md

 ### Runtime path generator

 Runtime path generator creates node sequences using steps 1-4 from synthetic path generation.
 The sequences aren't converted to full paths using step 5.
 During simulation run, the customers update their paths using A* algorithm.
-Uses parameters given in `config`.
 Runtime path generation with default parameters is about 2-4 slower than synthetic path generation, but the performance is dramatically infleunced by the parameters and probably by the network as well.
+Runtime path generation uses following parameters given in `config`:

  Runtime parameter key | Description
 ------------ | -------------